 Breathwork

-Breath is a crucial component of meditation.
+Breath is, in fact, an essential component of meditation.

 “Do you remember your breathing?
 You remember only when there is some trouble: you have a cold, breathing trouble or something; otherwise, who remembers breathing?”